- 14 Day Japan Rail Pass

-Your accommodation at the New Miyako Hotel is a 2 minute walk from Kyoto Station.
+Your accommodation at the Miyako Hotel Kyoto Hachijo is a 2 minute walk from Kyoto Station.

 After check in, commence exploring the sights of Japan's old capital and board a Subway Karasuma Line train 2 stops to Shijo Station, the busiest shopping district in Kyoto.
 There are a number of cafes, restaurants and shops to explore.
 From Shijo Station, walk down to Nishiki Food Market.
 (10 min) Here you can try various Japanese food from traditional sweets to fresh seafood.